panCtrlV/bigDataStat-book/chapter1.md

       Archiving the raw data using a distributed FS such as Hadoop ensures that the data stays relatively warm (compared with, say, tape archive).[^warmdata]

+      Keep a large data set close.
+This is important for interactive data analysis.

     + Desired properties for a distributed FS
     + Hadoop HDFS
     + MapR FS